craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Weapons of Alaturmen.md

 Boltshot Firepowder Blasters are *two-handed*, *ammunition (1)*, and *ranged (120/600)*.
 Once per rest, you may use this weapon's special ability;

 #### Boltshot Firepowder Scatterblaster
 Boltshot Firepowder Scatterblasters are single-shot, manual loading, bolt-action, firepower scatterguns.
+The ammunition used is a collection of tiny metal balls stored in a thin metallic casing.

+Boltshot Firepowder Scatterblasters deal 3d10 piercing damage in a 15' cone divided by the number of creatures hit.
+Boltshot Firepowder Scatterblasters are *two-handed*, *ammunition (1)*, and *ranged (15)*.
+Once per rest, you may use this weapon's special ability;

 ### Martial Ranged Weapons
 ##### Thrown